 Failing to update the ICD-10 code when a patient’s CKD stage progresses leads to mismatched diagnoses and claim rejections.
 This is a documentation workflow issue.
 If the physician notes a stage change in the chart but the billing team does not update the code, the claim goes out with outdated information.

-5. Missed Separately Billable Services
+5. Identifying Separately Billable Services

 Not all services during a dialysis visit are included in the ESRD bundle.
 Certain lab work, medications, and high-cost outlier services can be billed separately when properly documented.
 CMS provides high-cost outlier payments when there are unusual variations in the type or amount of medically necessary care.
 Practices that fail to track and bill for these separately billable items leave revenue on the table every month.